Tuvia Grossman: Aftermath

-Aliyah
+Later life

 In September 2005, Tuvia Grossman made aliyah (immigrated to Israel): "I knew that I wanted to be here, in Israel," Grossman said as he prepared to leave his hometown of Chicago for his flight.
 "Nothing was going to stop me."
 Grossman had studied law in his native Chicago.
 After immigrating to Israel, he did an internship at the Israeli Supreme Court, passed the Israeli bar, and became a lawyer.
 Grossman worked for a time as an energy and infrastructure lawyer at both Gornitzky & Co. and Epstein Rosenblum Maoz (ERM) in Tel Aviv.
-Currently, he is the Director of Business Affairs at Tahal Water Energy Ltd.
+As of 2025, he is the Chief Legal Officer at Pangea.

-Reunion
+Identity of the police officer

-In 2010, ten years after the incident, Tuvia Grossman finally met the police officer that saved his life, learning that his name was Gidon Tzefadi.
+In 2010, ten years after the incident, Tuvia Grossman finally met the police officer who saved his life, learning that his name was Gidon Tzefadi.
 Tzefadi is an Israeli Druze and former Chief Superintendent of the Israeli East Jerusalem Border Police.
 The event was documented on the website HonestReporting.